Non co-adapted couplings of Brownian motions on free, step 2 Carnot groups: Introduction

 The second main result (see Theorem \ref{thm: sortieDomaine}) is an estimate of $\pr\left(\tau>\tau_{D}(\bbb)\wedge\tau_{D}(\tbbb)\right)$, $\tau_D(\bbb)$ (resp. $\tau_D(\tbbb)$) denoting the first exit time of a domain $D\subset\Ge_n$ for the process $(\bbb_t)_t$ (resp. $(\tbbb_t)_t$).
 Although the strategy is not so different from the one developed in \cite{banerjee2017coupling}, some parts of the proof need extra care.
 On $\Ge_n$ we then directly obtain estimates similar than (\ref{eq: Chap1 GradientDomainHeisenberg}) for the horizontal gradient of harmonic functions (Corollary \ref{cor: osculateur1} and Corollary \ref{cor: osculateur2}) as well as the Cheng Yau inequality (Corollary \ref{cor: cheng-Yau}).
 We also show how to extend these results to all homogeneous step $2$ Carnot groups.

 Note that the Cheng Yau inequality has been proven for all Carnot groups by Baudoin, Gordina and Mariano in~\cite{baudoin2019cheng} by using analytic methods.

-\begin{NB} In a work in collaboration with Marc Arnaudon, Michel Bonnefont and Delphine Féral \cite{OneSweep}, we propose another strategy for a non co-adapted coupling of Brownian motion on $\Ge_n$ but only on a finite (and deterministic) interval of time $[0,T]$.
-By studying this new coupling at time $T$, we obtain a better estimate of the coupling rate at time $T$ and we improve the constants in Corollaries \ref{Cor: dtvGnSucces}, \ref{cor: horGradGnSucces} and \ref{cor: vertGradGnSucces}.
+\begin{NB} {In a work in collaboration with Marc Arnaudon, Michel Bonnefont and Delphine Féral~\cite{OneSweep}, we propose two other strategies for a non co-adapted coupling of Brownian motion on $\Ge_n$. \begin{itemize} \item The first one define a coupling of Brownian motion but only on a finite (and deterministic) interval of time $[0,T]$.
+As for the coupling of Theorem \ref{thm: successfulGn}, the strategy is using an expansion of the Brownian motion.
+There are however three major differences.
+The first one is that the couplings of the Gaussian coefficients appearing in the expansion are chosen such that only $\pr(\bbb_T\neq\tbbb_T)$ has a good order, i.e., it satisfies The second one is that the expansion of the Brownian motion in~\cite{OneSweep} uses Legendre polynomials.
+The third one is that the horizontal and vertical parts of the processes are considered together in a unique step.
+As $d_{TV}(\bbb_T,\tbbb_T)\leq\pr(\bbb_T\neq\bbb_T')$, this coupling provides the same inequalities than in Corollaries \ref{Cor: dtvGnSucces}, \ref{Cor: dtvGnSucces2}, \ref{cor: horGradGnSucces} and \ref{cor: vertGradGnSucces}.
+Moreover, in \cite{OneSweep}, the constants $C_1(n)$ and $C_2(n)$ are improved. \

-However, because this new strategy is only constructed on the interval of time $[0,T]$, we cannot compare the first coupling time to the first exit times from a domain.
-In particular, we have not obtained (for now) results comparable to Corollaries \ref{cor: osculateur1}, \ref{cor: osculateur2} and \ref{cor: cheng-Yau}. \end{NB}